curateteaching/digitalpedagogy/keywords/hacking.md

 * Copy of Artifact: forthcoming
 * Creator: [Leah Buechley](http://leahbuechley.com) and colleagues at the [High-Low Tech](http://highlowtech.org) research group, MIT Media Lab, 2009-14

 In this project, the wings of an origami crane are made to flap with shape memory alloy.
-It is easily built by individuals or pairs in a workshop setting (taking approximately four hours) and is a lovely combination of new and old materials, ‘high’ and ‘low’ technologies, and aesthetics.
-Like the other tutorials on the High-Low Tech website, this one has broad appeal: it is intimately scaled and has a gentle quality that students may not associate with the activity of hacking.
+It is easily built by individuals or pairs in a classroom or workshop setting (taking approximately four hours) and is a lovely combination of new and old materials, ‘high’ and ‘low’ technologies, and aesthetics.
+Like the other tutorials on the High-Low Tech website, this one has broad appeal: it is intimately scaled and has a gentle quality that students may not associate with hacking.
+Having a hands-on, somewhat contemplative activity to occupy students often provides space for thoughtful conversations that are difficult to stage in a more self-conscious seminar setting.

-> MATT: can you add a sentence suggesting how this might be utilized in the classroom?

 ### “IHTFP Gallery.”
 ![screenshot](images/hacking-closeup_artoo_large.jpg)